For Children, Teens, and Parents

 Get In Touch

-Hello, I’m Dr. Anna, a pediatric and clinical psychologist with expertise in pediatric health, specializing in chronic illness counseling for medical coping & wellness.
+Hello, I'm Dr. Anna, a pediatric and clinical psychologist with advanced training in pediatric health psychology, specializing in chronic illness counseling for medical coping and wellness.

 I have over a decade of experience supporting youth with chronic illnesses and medical conditions.
 My training and work experiences include the nation’s top children’s hospitals, academic medical centers, a large integrated healthcare system, a level 1 trauma center, an inpatient burn unit, an inpatient stem cell transplant unit, and a pediatric intensive care unit (PICU).